Ample completions of OMs and CUOMs: Ample completions of OMs

-(ii)$\Rightarrow$(iii): Since any OM is a COM, by \cite{BaChKn}, any halfspace and any half-carrier of $G$ is a COM.
+(ii)$\Rightarrow$(iii): Since any OM is a COM, by \cite{BaChKn}, any halfspace and any half-carrier of $G$ is the tope graph of a COM.
 Since all faces of this halfspace (respectively, half-carrier) are cubes, this COM satisfies the ideal composition axiom (IC) and thus is ample.

 (iii)$\Rightarrow$(ii): Suppose that some proper face $\F(X)$ of $G$ is not a cube.
 Then there exists a $\Theta$-class $E_i$ such that $\F(X)$ is contained in one of the halfspaces $G^-_i$ or $G^+_i$, say $\F(X)\subseteq G^+_i$.
 Then $\F(X)$ is a face of $G^+_i$, thus $G^+_i$ does not satisfies (IC), thus is not ample.